-Whether you’re taking a vacation or a staycation, every member of the family should get to enjoy the trip, including your four-legged friends.
-This is why you should consider your dog’s needs and habits when planning a vacation to California, especially in winter.
+Whether you’re taking a vacation or a staycation, every member of the family should get the chance to let loose and have a good time, including your four-legged friend.
+That’s why you should consider your dog’s needs and habits when planning a vacation to California, especially in the winter.
+You’ll need to find places that take him and will serve his particular needs well, like having spaces for him to walk comfortably.
 Think carefully, though — not all of California is the same!

 In the Golden State, you can choose what type of weather you’d like to see, what landmarks and terrain to explore, and even the culture of the city you stay in.
-Accommodations for your dog, though, can be harder to plan, so you should check out some of these dog-friendly places in California before making your decision.
-You might be surprised what you’ll find on the list!
+Accommodations for your dog can be harder to plan, so check out some of these dog-friendly places in California before making your decision.
+You might be surprised by what you’ll find on the list!

 If your pup doesn’t mind some chillier temperatures, they can accompany you to one of California’s most scenic destinations — Yosemite National Park.
-Dogs are allowed (on leash) on all of the park’s major trails, so you’ll be sure to get all of the photo-ops you need.
-There are tons of gorgeous cabins and lodges nearby, so you’ll have somewhere to cozy up for the night.
+Dogs are allowed (on leash) on many of the park’s major trails, so you’ll be sure to get all the photo ops you need.
+There are also tons of gorgeous cabins and lodges nearby, which means you’ll have somewhere to cozy up for the night.

 Remember to take some extra supplies when bringing your pet to the snow, like a dog jacket and paw-protective booties.
 It’s also important not to stay out in the cold too long, especially if your pup isn’t used to those kinds of temperatures.